➡ Register for the VIRTUAL event:

 Ivan Taurisano

-Ivan Taurisano holds degrees in English, Creative Writing, Children’s Literature, and an MFA in Writing for Children.
-Ivan began his career at Sourcebooks and now works at Abrams as an Associate Editor, focusing on novelty books, board books, graphic novels, and select MG and YA titles.
-Ivan has worked with brands like How to Catch, Little Heroes Big Hearts, Sesame Street, Disney, Tokidoki, and Pokémon.
+Throughout his career, he has worked with brands like How to Catch, Little Heroes Big Hearts, Sesame Street, Disney, Tokidoki, and Pokémon.
 He is passionate about stories with strong commercial hooks, compelling characters, and series potential.

 Killian Abuan